picrin/TeamE/README.md

 TeamE
 =====

-This is might be our PS3 Team Project
+This is might be our PS3 Team Project. dgdgsdgjd